orhun/personal-blog/content/jetbrains.md

 They reached out to me last year to collaborate [on a livestream](https://www.youtube.com/live/UXnxzWbngz4).
 That was a great experience and we were both happy how it went.
 After that, they showed support for my personal projects and [Ratatui](https://ratatui.rs) which I really appreciated.
 And they have been sponsoring me since then <3

-So when I heard that they were [looking for a Rust Developer Advocate](https://www.linkedin.com/posts/vitaly-bragilevsky_folks-were-looking-for-a-rust-developer-share-7419425534188859394-wdXU), I immediately thought it was a great opportunity to work with them and do the things that I already do but at a larger scale.
-<small>I guess some people in the comments also agreed, so they tagged me :D</small>

 <q>So, what are you going to do there exactly?
 What does "Rust Developer Advocate" mean?</q>

 I will be working closely with the Rust community to: